 7. K-pop idols actually look and act really hip and cool, like your favorite international hip hop, rock, and pop artists.

-Their flamboyance in nature is what makes these K-Pop stars tick, but we can’t deny the hard work and dedication behind every group.
+Their flamboyance in nature is what makes these K-Pop stars tick, but the main factor is the hard work and dedication behind every group.
 And that’s what makes the K-Pop industry stand out from other countries.
+There’s no denying of Korean culture’s distribution and impact in our world today.
 So by now, I believe that you agree with me, K-Pop is so cool!